Communities

 This would only make sense if the weapons only capture or temporarily put the people to sleep (or similar).
 But if that was the case, the people would eventually figure out a way past those defenses.

-Antares‭ wrote about 1 month ago · edited about 1 month ago
+Antares‭ wrote 2 months ago · edited 2 months ago

 It is a mechanism of deterrent or scaring.
 Because if you tinker with the computer and it says "Error, wrong key" you can try on and on.
 But the computer is supposed to "accept" any keys.
 But will not disable the defense systems if it was the wrong one.